syedalinaqihasni/coderabbit-docs/docs/platforms/github-com.md

 > For example, I accidentally set up both CodeRabbit Pro (The process we've been discussing) and the open-source version (Refer to [different config process](https://github.com/coderabbitai/ai-pr-reviewer?tab=readme-ov-file#install-instructions)) in my repository at the same time.

-Interestingly, CodeRabbit automatically detects and alerts you about configuration conflicts.
+CodeRabbit automatically detects and alerts you about configuration conflicts.

 ![Configuration Issues by CodeRabbit](/img/integrations/configuration.png)